 Rotis made of Bajra/Kambu are popular in Gujarat and Rajasthan and Jowar/Cholam Rotis are popular in Karnataka and Maharashtra.
 It needs an expertise to make soft millet rotis by patting with hands.
-But Autolysis technique simplifies the process and the dough becomes pliable.
-We can easily roll them into rotis and autolysis eliminates the patting process!
+But Autolysis technique simplifies the process and the dough becomes pliable and we can roll them easily.

 - 1 Cup Bajra Flour